Health Savings Accounts (HSA) can be the ultimate tax savings tool as they offer triple tax savings if used properly.

 A little-known fact about an HSA is that you can distribute money from the plan for all qualified medical expenses incurred since the account was opened.
 Also, you do not have to reimburse yourself for the expenses in the year that they occur and you can let the reimbursable amount accrue over your lifetime.

 If you think of the total amount of money you have to save as a waterfall, this would be one of the first pools to fill.
-To best utilize the tax savings, you should put as much money in your HSA as you can, but don’t take the money out to reimburse yourself for current medical expenses.
-This takes advantage of the tax-free growth.
-There is also fully liquid access to the amount of money in your HSA that you have paid out of pocket for any medical expenses in the event of an emergency.
+To best utilize the tax savings, you should put as much money in your HSA as you can, but don’t take the money out even for current medical expenses.
+This takes advantage of the tax-free growth within the account.

 Investing the money in your HSA is one of the key advantages.
 If your company’s HSA provider doesn’t offer investment options in your HSA, you can always roll the HSA balance over to an HSA bank that does offer you an investment account and there is no penalty or restriction from doing this.
 As long as its a direct trustee-to-trustee transfer, you can even do it multiple times a year.